ZeyuL01/Review_ChIP/README.md

 All R/Python scripts used for getting rank lists of master transcriptional regulators, may require the package to be installed to run.

+All rank lists can be accessed from Dropbox: